DarkSector/darksector.github.io/source/_posts/2012-05-04-single-trigger-terminal-hack-mac-os-x-lion.markdown

 I made this script trigger with the combination ^+ ⌘+] so that it may switch between developer mode and normal mode.
 I also updated the script with Growl Notification which I find is pretty cool &lt;/proud&gt;

 One successful weekend I'd say.
 I also might develop further on this application and hence the name Seed.
-Don't ask my what it stands for, it's just a name.
+Don't ask me what it stands for, it's just a name.

 You can find the code [here](https://github.com/DarkSector/AppleScripts) on Github.